dumux/dumux/examples/freeflowchannel/README.md

 throughout the simulation.
 <details><summary> Click to show caching properties</summary>

-In Dumux, one has the option to activate/deactivate the grid-wide caching of geometries and variables.
+In DuMu<sup>x</sup>, one has the option to activate/deactivate the grid-wide caching of geometries and variables.
 If active, the CPU time can be significantly reduced as less dynamic memory allocation procedures are necessary.
 Per default, grid-wide caching is disabled to ensure minimal memory requirements, however, in this example we